 Succulents are a favorite group of plants for many indoor gardeners.
-They have the advantage of growing slowly, requiring minimum care, and not outgrowing their locations rapidly.
+They can grow slowly, require minimum care, and not outgrow their locations rapidly.
 Succulents are simple plants.
-They require direct sun, well-draining soil, and rarely if ever, need to be fertilized.
+They require direct sun, well-draining soil, and rarely need to be fertilized.
 Sandy soils are best.
 It is possible to purchase cactus mixes that are sandy with a bit of gravel.
 A great deal of organic matter is not necessary.
 Watering is done occasionally.
 When you think of these plants' origin, a hot, dry climate with lean soils and not a great deal of rainfall give you the framework of what they expect.

 Succulents can be propagated in several ways.
 It is unusual for them to bloom and then produce viable seeds.
 The usual method is called vegetative propagation.
 It is essentially creating a clone from the original plant.

 Division or Separation

 Many succulents multiply themselves through division, but some will have small plants appear along the leaf edges.
 When the plantlets are big enough to handle easily, they can be removed.

 With the division of other succulents, little plants surround the parent plant when it is mature.
 Eventually, more little plants surround the larger surrounding plants, and the container is filled.
 The plant and soil can be taken from the pot, and the small plants gently removed.
-Water the plant well before taking it out of the container, so more soil, will adhere to the roots.
+Water the plant well before taking it out of the container, so more soil will adhere to the roots.
 There need to root on the small plants for them to grow.
 If they are without roots, it may take a long for roots to form.
 Pot the little ones in containers.
-If the small plants are without roots or they broke off, see the information below on callusing.
+If the small plants are without roots or broke off, see the information below on callusing.

 Cuttings and Callusing